Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Rooted Seoul Vegan Cheese Sandwich - South Korea: A close-up of a vegan cheese sandwich served on a decorative floral plate.
 The sandwich is made with toasted multigrain bread, melted vegan cheese, fresh tomato slices, caramelized onions, and leafy greens.
 The dish is accompanied by a side of mixed green salad, adding a fresh contrast to the warm, savory sandwich.
 In the background, a glass of a light beverage and a small cookie on a plate are visible, creating a balanced and inviting meal presentation in a cozy café setting.

 If you’re visiting Lotte World or Seokchon Lake, visit Rooted Seoul, a vegan fusion cafe run by a really kind owner and chef.
-I believe it’s the only vegan restaurant in this area too.

 I got the grilled cheese ($8.60 USD), rosemary lemonade ($3.50 USD), and the walnut chocolate chip cookie, which might have been one of the best cookies I’ve eaten.